Battle of Jumonville Glen: Background

-Throughout the 1740s and early 1750s, British and Canadien traders had increasingly come into contact in the Ohio Country, including the upper watershed of the Ohio River in what is now western Pennsylvania.
-Authorities in New France became more aggressive in their efforts to expel British traders and colonists from this area, and in 1753 began construction of a series of fortifications in the area.
+Throughout the 1740s and early 1750s, British and French Canadian traders had increasingly come into contact in the Ohio Country, including the upper watershed of the Ohio River in what is now western Pennsylvania.
+Authorities in New France became more aggressive in their efforts to expel British traders and colonists from the area and in 1753 began construction of a series of fortifications in the area.

-The French action drew the attention of not just the British, but also the Indian tribes of the area.
-Despite good Franco-Indian relations, British traders had become highly successful in convincing the Indians to trade with them in preference to the Canadiens, and the planned large-scale advance was not well received by all.
-In particular, Tanacharison, a Mingo chief also known as the "Half King", became decidedly anti-French as a consequence.
-In a meeting with Paul Marin de la Malgue, commander of the French and Canadien construction force, the latter reportedly lost his temper, and shouted at the Indian chief, "I tell you, down the river I will go.
+The French action drew the attention of not only the British but also the Indian tribes of the area.
+Despite good Franco-Indian relations, British traders had become highly successful in convincing the Indians to trade with them in preference to the Canadians, and the planned large-scale advance was not well received by all.
+In particular, Tanacharison, a Mingo chief also known as the "Half King," became decidedly anti-French as a consequence.
+In a meeting with Paul Marin de la Malgue, commander of the French and Canadian construction force, de la Malgue reportedly lost his temper, and shouted at the Indian chief, "I tell you, down the river I will go.
 If the river is blocked up, I have the forces to burst it open and tread under my feet all that oppose me.
 I despise all the stupid things you have said."
-He then threw down some wampum that Tanacharison had offered as a good will gesture.
-Marin died not long after, and command of the operations was turned over to Jacques Legardeur de Saint-Pierre.
+He then threw down some wampum that Tanacharison had offered as a goodwill gesture.
+Marin died not long after, when command of the operations was turned over to Jacques Legardeur de Saint-Pierre.

-Virginia Royal Governor Robert Dinwiddie sent Major George Washington to the Ohio Country (a territory that was claimed by several of the British colonies, including Virginia) as an emissary in December 1753, to tell the French to leave.
-Saint-Pierre politely informed Washington that he was there pursuant to orders, that Washington's letter should have been addressed to his commanding officer in Canada, and that he had no intention of leaving.
+Virginia Royal Governor Robert Dinwiddie sent Major George Washington to the Ohio Country (a territory that was claimed by several of the British colonies, including Virginia) as an emissary in December 1753 to tell the French to leave.
+Saint-Pierre politely informed Washington that he was there pursuant to orders, that Washington's letter should have been addressed to his commanding officer in Canada and that he had no intention of leaving.